CCI-Tools/cate/doc/source/user_manual/um_gui.rst

 ---------------

 The **VARIABLES** panel lists the data variables of a selected resource in the **WORKSPACE** panel.
 The list entry shows the variable's name and its data type.
+When available, the value of each variable of the selected layer will be displayed next to its name after placing the mouse cursor at a point on the globe for ~600ms.

 The toolbar to the lower right of the list of variables offers the following functions (in order):